MapsPeople/docs/src/android/v3/getting-started/directions.md

 <!-- Directions -->
 {% include "src/shared/getting-started/directions/directions.md" %}

-After having created our list of search results we have a good starting point to creating directions between two locations.
+After having created our list of search results, we have a good starting point for creating directions between two Locations.
-Since our search only supports a single search we will hardcode a location coordinate into our app and use that as the basis for our origin, we'll then create a route and navigate to a view of the the navigation details and show the route on the map from our origin point to the destination.
+Since our search only supports a single search, we will hardcode a Location's coordinate into our app, and use that as the basis for our Origin.
+Then we'll create a route, navigate to a view of the navigation details, and show a route on the map from the Origin to the Destination.

-Create a `Point` with the coordinates from the oval office on your MapsActivity.
+Create a `Point` with the coordinates from the Oval Office Location on your MapsActivity.

 <mi-tabs>
     <mi-tab label="Java" tab-for="java"></mi-tab>